yuy3y/EnergyDataAnalysis/README.md

 This is an analysis on global energy production, consumption and imports during 2016-2019 for the class CS2316.
 Our primary objective is to follow through on the ETL method, (extract, transform, load) and perform analysis on different global energy datasets in different formats.
-We are hoping to gain insights into different countries' energy production vs consumption statuses and energy production efficiencies.
+I am hoping to gain insights into different countries' energy production vs consumption statuses and energy production efficiencies.
-We are hoping to display our final analysis through different visualizations such as tableau, matplotlib, and seaborn.
+I am planning to display the final analysis through different visualizations such as tableau, matplotlib, and seaborn.

 An example of a currently working in progress tableau dashboard is below.
 ![image](https://github.com/yuy3y/EnergyDataAnalysis/assets/59656983/34191da2-778d-4a85-9dce-333f01379141)